ckarfa/RTL_LOCKING/RTL_logic_locking/README.md

    $ python3 assure.py alu.v --top alu_top.v --locking-key locking_key.txt --obfuscate-const 0 --obfuscate-branch
 ```

-ASSURE also feature a single option (`--obfuscate`) to apply all obfuscation techniques mentioned above.
+ASSURE++ also feature a single option (`--obfuscate`) to apply all obfuscation techniques mentioned above.
 It is
 equivalent to the following string:
 ```
 --obfuscate-const 0 --obfuscate-ops --obfuscate-branch